patriciaong977/100-Days-of-Python/Interactive Coding Exercises/README.md

 ## Day 4
 1. Heads or Tails - You are going to write a virtual coin toss program.
 It will randomly tell the user "Heads" or "Tails".
-2. Banker Roulette
+2. Banker Roulette - You are going to write a program that will select a random name from a list of names.
+The person selected will have to pay for everybody's food bill.
-3. Treasure Map
+3. Treasure Map - You are going to write a program that will mark a spot with an X.

 ## Day 5
 1. Average Height